Open Data Hub logo

 Preventing users from adding applications to the dashboard

-By default, admin users are allowed to add applications to the Open Data Hub dashboard Application → Enabled page.
+By default, Open Data Hub administrators can add applications to the Open Data Hub dashboard Application → Enabled page.

-You can disable the ability for admin users to add applications to the dashboard.
+As a cluster administrator, you can disable the ability for Open Data Hub administrators to add applications to the dashboard.

 Note: The Jupyter tile is enabled by default.
 To disable it, see Hiding the default Jupyter application.